King (company): Trademark dispute

 In January 2014, King attracted controversy after attempting to trademark the words "Candy" and "Saga" in game titles.
 This directly impacted Stoic's trademark request for The Banner Saga, to which King filed an opposition, calling the name "deceptively similar" to King games.
 Stoic said that the dispute hindered work on a planned sequel to their game.
 On 17 April 2014, it was reported that King has settled its disputes with Stoic Studio and Runsome Apps.

 Cloning dispute

 Also in January 2014, game developer Matthew Cox accused King of ripping off his game Scamperghost, saying King's Pac-Avoid was a clone of it.
 According to Cox, he was in talks with King about licensing Scamperghost, but when the deal fell through the company released the game Pac-Avoid.
 Cox said Epicshadows, the developer of Pac-Avoid, told him that King had approached them to "clone the game very quickly".
-King removed the game from its website, but denied the cloning allegation, stating that they were removing the game "for the avoidance of doubt".
+King removed the game from its website, but denied the cloning allegation, stating that it was removing the game "for the avoidance of doubt".